Apple car project: 2014–2015

 In August 2015, The Guardian reported that Apple were meeting with officials from GoMentum Station, a testing ground for connected and autonomous vehicles at the former Concord Naval Weapons Station in Concord, California.
 In September 2015, there were reports that Apple were meeting with self-driving car experts from the California Department of Motor Vehicles.
 According to The Wall Street Journal in September 2015, it will be a battery electric vehicle, initially lacking full autonomous driving capability, with a possible unveiling around 2019.

-In October 2015, Tim Cook stated about the car industry that: "It would seem like there will be massive change in that industry, massive change.
+In October 2015, Tim Cook stated about the car industry: "It would seem like there will be massive change in that industry, massive change.
 You may not agree with that.
 That's what I think...
 We'll see what we do in the future.
 I do think that the industry is at an inflection point for massive change."
 Cook enumerated ways that the modern descendants of the Ford Model T would be shaken to the very chassis—the growing importance of software in the car of the future, the rise of autonomous vehicles, and the shift from an internal combustion engine to electrification.

 In November 2015, various websites reported that suspected Apple front SixtyEight Research had attended an auto body conference in Europe.
-Also in November 2015, after unknown EV startup Faraday Future announced a $1 billion U.S. factory project, some speculated that it might actually be a front for Apple's secret car project.
+Also in November 2015, after unknown EV startup Faraday Future announced a $1 billion U.S. factory project, some speculated that it might be a front for Apple's secret car project.
 In late 2015, Apple contracted Torc Robotics to retrofit two Lexus SUVs with sensors in a project known internally as Baja.

 2016

 In 2016, Tesla Motors CEO Elon Musk stated that Apple will probably make a compelling electric car: "It's pretty hard to hide something if you hire over a thousand engineers to do it."
-In May 2016, there were reports indicating Apple was interested in electric car charging stations.
+In May 2016, reports were indicating Apple was interested in electric car charging stations.

 The Wall Street Journal reported on July 25, 2016, that Apple had convinced retired senior hardware engineering executive Bob Mansfield to return and take over the Titan project.
 A few days later, on July 29, Bloomberg Technology reported that Apple had hired Dan Dodge, the founder and former chief executive officer of QNX, BlackBerry Ltd.’s automotive software division.
-According to Bloomberg, Dodge's hiring heralded a shift in emphasis at Apple's Project Titan, in which the company will give first priority to creating software for autonomous vehicles.
+According to Bloomberg, Dodge's hiring heralded a shift in emphasis at Apple's Project Titan, in which the company will prioritize creating software for autonomous vehicles.
 However, the story said that Apple would continue to develop a vehicle of its own.
 On September 9, The New York Times reported dozens of layoffs in an effort to reboot, presumably from a team still numbering around 1,000.

 The following week, reports surfaced that Magna International, a contract vehicle manufacturer, had a small team working at Apple's Sunnyvale lab.